Frequently Asked Questions

 - Will I have a roommate?

-The majority of our First-year student rooms are double occupancy.
+The majority of our First-year student rooms are double occupancy, meaning two students per room.
 Some third floor rooms in our traditional halls are built to accommodate three students, and are considerably larger than the double rooms.
-The single rooms are made available to returning students first; therefore, most students who want to live in a single get one in their Sophomore or Junior year.
-Singles for First-year students are available for those in the Frostburg Honors Program.
+Most single rooms are made available to returning students first; therefore, most students who want to live in a single realistically will get one in their Sophomore or Junior year.
+Singles for First-year students are only available for those in the Frostburg Honors Program.

 - Can I choose my roommate?

 When a resident applies for housing they are able to request a roommate through our online process.
 If there is a mutual request for a preferred roommate by both individuals and their preferred housing options match, we will give first preference to this kind of mutual request.
-If you meet someone at FSU Summer Preview and both decide you'd like to room together, you may make a request up until the last day of Preview.
+If you meet someone at FSU Summer Preview and both decide you'd like to room together, you may make a request using the Self-Service housing portal up until the last day of Preview.
 Once that date has passed, the system will be closed so we can run assignments.
-As an office, we will also attemtp place three friends together in a triple if they all mutually request one another as well as program types.
+As an office, we will also attempt to place three friends together in a triple if they all mutually request one another as well as program types.

 - What if I don't know anyone to room with?